openmultiplayer/web/docs/scripting/functions/UsePlayerGangZoneCheck.md

     // Create the gangzone
     gGangZoneID[playerid] = CreatePlayerGangZone(playerid, 2236.1475, 2424.7266, 2319.1636, 2502.4348);

-    // Enabled the callback when a player enters this zone UsePlayerGangZoneCheck(playerid, gGangZoneID[playerid], true);
+    // Enabled the callback when a player enters/leaves this zone UsePlayerGangZoneCheck(playerid, gGangZoneID[playerid], true);
 }